-- Registration for transferable skills courses in the WS 2020/21 will open gradually throughout the semester.
+- Registration for our online transferable skills course program in the WS 2020/21 will open gradually throughout the semester.
 This means that it is possible to register eight weeks prior to a course start via DocGS.
 All transferable skills courses in the Summer Semester 2021 will be held online.
-Depending on the developments, we reserve the right to change face-to-face offers into online courses – or, if that should not be possible, to cancel those courses.

 - Nonrefundable expenses caused by conference cancelation, quarantine orders etc. may be reimbursed by the TUM-GS as part of the internationalization support.
 However, costs reimbursed will be reduced from the internationalization budget.